counterfactual/monorepo/00-introduction.md

 ## Framework Design Goals

-Counterfactual has been designed to satisfy the following design goals.
+Counterfactual has been designed to satisfy the following criteria:

 ### Minimized on-chain footprint